North Star Books - my guiding lights for work and life.

 A deeply hopeful book about what happens when we let go of control.

-A true story about surrendering a heavily farmed English estate back to nature.
 Isabella and her husband Charlie decide to stop farming their land intensively and instead hand it back to nature.
 When the land is allowed to follow its own rhythms an astonishing transformation begins.
 Rare species return, ecosystems heal, and something ancient stirs back to life.
 The soil begins to heal and balance is restored.

 This book speaks to the deep relief of letting go, the wisdom of nature, and the idea that wildness knows what it’s doing.